 The Agreement required UMMS to purchase an additional 15% interest in the Venture, which occurred on October 1, 2010.
-Their total interest in the Venture is now 49%.
+Their total interest in the Venture is 49% as of December 31, 2011.
 The purchase of the additional 15% interest was in exchange for cash.